MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/basic-auth-connect-to-scc-powershell.md

 >
 > - A location condition in an Azure Active Directory conditional access policy restricts your access to trusted IPs.
 >
-> In these scenarios, you need to download and use the Exchange Online Remote PowerShell Module to connect to Security & Compliance Center PowerShell.
-For instructions, see [Connect to Security & Compliance Center PowerShell using multi-factor authentication](mfa-connect-to-scc-powershell.md).
+> In these scenarios, you need to download and use the Exchange Online PowerShell V2 module (EXO V2 module) to connect to Security & Compliance Center PowerShell.
+For instructions, see [Connect to Security & Compliance Center PowerShell using the EXO V2 module](connect-to-scc-powershell.md).
 >
-> Some features in the Security & Compliance Center (for example, mailbox archiving) link to existing functionality in the Exchange admin center (EAC).
+> Some features in the Security & Compliance Center (for example, mailbox archiving) link to existing functionality in Exchange Online.
 To use PowerShell with these features, you need to connect to Exchange Online PowerShell instead of Security & Compliance Center PowerShell.
 For instructions, see [Connect to Exchange Online PowerShell](connect-to-exchange-online-powershell.md).

 ## What do you need to know before you begin?